World Chess Championship 2016: Schedule and results

-Regular games
+Classical games

 Game 1: Carlsen–Karjakin, ½–½

 Carlsen opened with 1.d4, and then chose to play the Trompowsky Attack (1.d4 Nf6 2.Bg5), an uncommon opening at the elite level, though one which Carlsen has employed before.
 A temporary pawn sacrifice by White led to mass exchanges and an endgame in which White had the better pawn structure and so slightly better chances.
 However Black's position was solid and Karjakin defended robustly.
 After 42 moves the game was drawn.

 Carlsen's opening choice was recalled multiple times in interviews and the post-game press conference, in part due to its uncommon reputation, but also because its name resonated with Donald Trump and the recent United States presidential election three days prior.
 Carlsen said that if he had known how many questions he would face over his opening choice, he would have played something else.
 Karjakin noted the media appeared more surprised about Carlsen's opening choice than he himself was, and indicated that perhaps move 27 was Carlsen's last chance to make something of the game.